indieopensource/enterprise-ready-supplement/terms.md

 ### <a id="Only_Depend_on_Open_Software"></a>Only Depend on Open Software

-_Developer_ guarantees that any _Software Dependencies_ are _Open Software_ and generally available for _Company_ to download, free of charge, from a _Public Software Repository_. _Developer_ does not agree to any service-level agreement or other specific guarantee about any _Public Software Repository_.
+_Developer_ guarantees that any _Software Dependencies_ are and will be _Open Software_ generally available for _Company_ to download, free of charge, from a _Public Software Repository_. _Developer_ does not agree to any service-level agreement or other specific guarantee about any _Public Software Repository_.

 ### <a id="Ensure_License_Compatibility"></a>Ensure License Compatibility